fightlab/brighton-fgc-api/README.md

 This branch ([`v3-dev`](https://github.com/fightlab/brighton-fgc-api/tree/v3-dev)) is the main development branch while we work on `v3` of the API.

-To find our more about the current (live) version `v2`, and the project as a whole, see the [`master`](https://github.com/fightlab/brighton-fgc-api/tree/master) branch.
-The `v2` will no longer be update while we work on `v3`, except for security or downtime patches.
+To find out more about the current (live) version `v2`, and the project as a whole, see the [`master`](https://github.com/fightlab/brighton-fgc-api/tree/master) branch.
+The `v2` will no longer be updated while we work on `v3`, except for security or downtime patches.

 `v3` is a complete rework of the database model, and APIs, meaning it is currently incompatible with the current version of the [frontend](https://github.com/fightlab/brighton-fgc-client).